TOEFL® Primary™ Scoring and Reporting

 Score reports include a variety of information.

-- Student ability descriptors with meaningful information for each section, including recommendations on next steps that students can take to improve their English-language abilities
+- Proficiency descriptors with meaningful information for each section, including recommendations on next steps that students can take to improve their English-language abilities

 - Scale scores that show progress within levels